donishadsmith/neurocaps/paper/paper.md

 a Brain Imaging Data Structure (BIDS) compliant directory and is most optimized for data preprocessed with fMRIPrep [@Esteban2019] or preprocessing pipelines that generate similar outputs (e.g. NiBabies [@Goncalves2025]).
-Furthermore, NeuroCAPs only supports the k-means algorithm for clustering, which is the clustering algorithm typically employed when performing the CAPs analysis [@Liu2013].
+Furthermore, NeuroCAPs only supports the k-means algorithm for clustering, which is the clustering algorithm that was originally used and is often employed when performing the CAPs analysis [@Liu2013].

 # Modules
 The core functionalities of NeuroCAPs are concentrated in three modules: